Zehelein/pg-transactional-outbox/lib/README.md

 When a message is received it must use the inbox storage functionality to store the message.
 The `initializeInboxMessageStorage` is used to create to create an inbox storage instance.
-The inbox storage takes the incoming `OutboxMessage` and stores it as an `InboxMessage` in the inbox table.
+The inbox storage takes the incoming message and stores it in the inbox table.

 ### Inbox Listener

 The `initializeInboxListener` initializes the inbox listener which is notified whenever a new inbox message is written to the inbox table.
-It takes a list of message handlers and invokes the one that matches the incoming messages aggregate type and message type.
+It takes a list of message handlers and invokes the one that matches the incoming message's aggregate type and message type.

 The optional `strategies` object can be provided to customize different inbox